 The Panel's key policy positions are as follows:

 - The UK Government should consider setting up an independent pensions/ retirement savings commission as a standing advisory body which seeks to achieve long-term stability for the UK pension system and cross-party consensus.

-- In the context of the debate on the further devolution of powers to the Scottish Parliament, support for a unified UK savings market, including pension saving - and for financial services and pensions law and regulation remaining a UK matter, as should pension protection arrangements.
+- In the context of debates around constitutional reform, support for a unified UK savings market, including pension saving - and for financial services and pensions law and regulation remaining a UK matter, as should pension protection arrangements.

-- Support in principle UK government plans to introduce a legal and regulatory framework for defined ambition pensions, specifically collective defined contribution pensions which enable genuine risk sharing between employers and employees and between scheme members.
+- Support in principle for UK government plans to move forward with a legal and regulatory regime for collective defined contribution pension schemes, a model designed to enable genuine risk sharing amongst scheme members.

-- Support for freedom and choice in pension decumulation with the proviso that insurers will need to be confident that any new products they bring to the market will be able to operate without change over the long-term.
+- Support for a legal and regulatory environment which encourages providers of pension decumulation products to bring new products to the market with confidence that these will be able to operate without change over the long-term.

-- Master trusts must develop and maintain governance arrangements which are fit for purpose and keep up with the demands of the implementation timetable for auto-enrolment.
+- Master trusts must develop and maintain governance arrangements which are fit for purpose and support good member outcomes for auto-enrolled savers.

 Matt Cooper (Chair)